HHS/TANF-app/scripts/README.md

 ## description

-ensure that no secrets have been committed to the repo grep will return non-zero code if nothing found, failing the build
+Used during CI/CD to ensure that no secrets have been committed to the repo grep will return non-zero code if nothing found, failing the build